 During the twentieth century, thousands of dams and weirs were constructed.
-The combined impact of dam construction, taking out more water extraction and land clearing for farming has devastated freshwater ecosystems.
+The combined impact of dam construction, water extraction and land clearing for farming has devastated freshwater ecosystems.

 In fact only 23 percent of river reaches are in good or excellent condition while 32 percent are in poor or very poor condition , according to Index of Stream Condition.